vasjaj/Scoreboard/README.md

 Arguments:

-name - players name
+- name - players name
-page_size - page size
+- page_size - page size
-page - page number
+- page - page number
-monthly - indicates whethe current month should be used as a global period
+- monthly - indicates whethe current month should be used as a global period

 Makes score table base on page and page_size.
 If page + page_size is incorrect, then appropriate error code will be returned(InvalidArgument).
 If monthly is true then scores will be taken for current month.
 If name is passed and user is not in current or previous pages, then around_me section will be added.
 Around_me sections contains 0-5 players before and 0-5 players after player with given name.

 Response:

-next_page - next page, "0" if there is no.
+- next_page - next page, "0" if there is no.
-score - score board based on page_size and page. around_me - additional board with players around given player.
+- score - score board based on page_size and page.
+- around_me - additional board with players around given player.

 ### Seed

-Simple request which seed data for testing purposes.
+Simple request which seeds data for testing purposes.

 ### Notes